Explore Our Madagascar Holiday Ideas

 Our Madagascar tours can be done either as a tailor-made tour or small group tour.

 Our Madagascar family holidays are suitable for active children older than ten, as the island is a malarial area with a modest infrastructure and a difficult geography.
-During a family holiday, you can comfortably enjoy watching marine life along the coast, spend time relaxing on sunny beaches and go wildlife viewing in the protected areas.
+During a family holiday, you can enjoy watching marine life along the coast, spend time relaxing on sunny beaches and go wildlife viewing in the protected areas.

 Children enjoy learning about lemurs, chameleons and other endemic animal oddities.
 Our talented guides will help track flagship species down for you, also sharing their expert knowledge about how various iconic animals are associated with local legends and folklore.